| Chapter VIOf the Interior Beginnings of Voluntary Motions

 or bonds, do authorise all the actions of that man, or assembly,

+that hath their lives and liberty in his power.
 And this kind of dominion, or sovereignty, differeth from sovereignty

 by institution only in this, that men who choose their sovereign